In-memory database provider Redis Labs raises $44M

 Redis Labs, a database company that specializes in in-memory databases, said today it has raised $44 million in a funding round led by Goldman Sachs.

-Redis Labs is like other typical open-source based database companies, where it offers the technology for free while charging for an enterprise tier.
-It’s a bet that while anyone can build something on the technology, the company will have have the core competency to help companies manage their databases best.
+Redis Labs is like other typical open source-based database companies, where it offers the technology for free while charging for an enterprise tier.
+It’s a bet that while anyone can build something on the technology, the company will have the core competency to help companies manage their databases best.

 The company offers a database option that’s designed to be faster thanks to operating a database on the server’s memory.
 By doing that, in theory, companies should be able to handle operations (like those executed in NoSQL).
 There seems to have been a bit of an uptake in database startups, given the new financing for Redis Labs as well as MongoDB confidentially filing for an IPO per our previous reporting.